Assistant Professor of Asian StudiesKirner-Johnson 132

 Hamid’s research has been supported by the Social Science and Humanities Council of Canada.
 Previous to his work on Islam and religious materiality, he has published on the history of royal concubinage in late fifteenth century Iran and Central Asia and edited a collection of essays focusing on the circulation of Iranians in early modern South Asia.

-He received his master of arts degree from the Institute of Islamic Studies at McGill University and is a doctoral candidate in the Department of Near and Middle Eastern Civilizations at the University of Toronto.
+He earned his masters from the Institute of Islamic Studies at McGill University and his doctorate from the Department of Near and Middle Eastern Civilizations at the University of Toronto.

 Recent Courses Taught